-4) Keep on wow’ing them with each subsequent clip.
-Show more range in the middle; end with your signature sound to bring them back home.
+4) Keep on wowing them with each subsequent clip.
+Show more range in the middle; end with your signature sound to bring them home.

 5) Have snippets of specific projects at the ready to send samples in that style.

-6) Create demos that are labeled according to vocal styles — sometimes people search for a voice based on the kind of sound they’re after, (like Dramatic, Motherly & Caring, Friendly & Informative) not necessarily the genre of VO (like Commercial, Corporate Narration, IVR, etc.).
+6) Create voiceover demos that are labeled according to vocal styles — sometimes people search for a voice-based on the kind of sound they’re after (like Dramatic, Motherly & Caring, Friendly & Informative), not necessarily the genre of VO (like Commercial, Corporate Narration, IVR, etc.).

-7) Make sure that the work that’s on your demo is reflective of your talent and not the skills of the engineer.
-After all, if you get hired, you’re the one who has to ‘bring it’ in the session!
+7) Make sure that the work on your demo is reflective of your talent and not the engineer’s skills.
+After all, if you get hired, you’re the one who has to ‘bring it’ to the session!

 When it comes to finding someone to help you produce the demo, Steven Lowell wrote a blog post back in 2011 for The VoiceoverGuide that’s still relevant today:

-Please know that no one ever walked into a studio, and created a golden demo in one try.
-Most who are willing to produce a demo, offer some sort of class schedule leading up to the final production of a demo.
+Please know that no one ever walked into a studio and created a golden demo in one try.
+Most willing to produce a demo, offer some sort of class schedule leading up to the final production of a demo.
 You may see voice over coaches offering this as a service, for example.
 Yet, always remember these important tips below:

 - Avoid those more concerned with you paying than explaining what they will offer you.

-- Ask to see a website, and copies of work they have produced in the past.
+- Review websites and copies of work they have produced in the past.

 - Make sure they can produce a demo for the type of work you want to achieve.

-- Ask to see if they have a curriculum, class schedule, or course plan.
+- Check if they have a curriculum, class schedule, or course plan.

 - Ask for an explanation detailing exactly how things will proceed.

-- Ask who they have made demos for in the past, and if these demos turned into work.
+- Find out who they have made demos for in the past and if these demos turned into work.

 - Get a second opinion on that consultation from someone who gets voice work.

-David Goldberg, wrote an article for VoiceOverExtra back in 2012, and while some of the directives are antiquated — “Your demo should be on CD.
+Nowadays, with players like Voicezam and SoundCloud, you can separate each clip from your demo and add meta-tags, and text to describe the demo, which will help you with web exposure.
+David Goldberg wrote an article for VoiceOverExtra back in 2012, and while some of the directives are antiquated — “Your demo should be on CD.
 Not cassette, not reel-to-reel, nor any other unpopular format.
 This includes vinyl records and 8-tracks….” — there’s still a lot of wisdom in his Demo Q&A post.

 At the end of the day, many of the decisions on what to have on your demo and in which order are very subjective.
 And different people listen with different ears — an agent will listen for one thing, but a casting director may listen for something entirely different.
-The producer of the demo may have his/her own style, which isn’t to someone else’s liking.
+The demo producer may have his/her own style, which isn’t to someone else’s liking.